QuentinRa/blog.quentinra.dev/tools/rst/index.md

 `rst` or `reST` means ``reStructuredText``, file with extension ``.rst``.

-To put it simply, its a language that is great to make ``documentations`` since looking like this [readthedocs](https://docs.readthedocs.io/en/stable/index.html).
+To put it simply, it's a language that is great to make ``documentations`` since looking like this [readthedocs](https://docs.readthedocs.io/en/stable/index.html).

-That's a language you will find in documentations such as in python, but the link above ``readthedocs`` is a continuous integration system that allow you
+That's a language you will find in documentations such as in python, but the link above ``readthedocs`` is a continuous integration system that allows you

 * to write code (by yourself)
 * write documentation using `sphinx`, in ``rst``
-* then when changes are made in the documentation, automaticaly, the website will have the new docs.
+* then when changes are made in the documentation, automatically, the website will have the new docs.
 * like git, you can have different branches so one can switch to a version of the code easily

-I started using it after seing a lot of programmers using it such as
+I started using it after seeing a lot of programmers using it such as

 * <http://docs.mathjax.org/en/latest/>